Importing Annotations Guide

 You can import all annotation types that are supported in RedBrick AI, including segmentations, classifications, bounding boxes, and more.
 Imported annotations will appear automatically on your annotator’s interface.

-That is, you cannot use the to import annotations, and you must use the items list with the SDK/CLI to provide the required metadata along with annotations.
+- API key required: annotation import is only supported through the SDK and CLI.
+In other words, you cannot use the direct upload UI to import annotations, and you must use the items list with the SDK/CLI to provide the required metadata along with annotations.

 To import images along with segmentations, you must provide us with: